sochetanie/angular-filters-lab-immersive-alum/README.md

 ## Instructions

 In this repo we have a small app that displays a list of people and their birthdays.
-As you can see, there are quite a lot!
-It is hard to quickly look through the list for what we want - let's change that.
+As you can see, the list of people is really long!
+We'd like to search the people as well.
+Hook up the `ng-repeat` to use the `$ctrl.search` value to filter the list of people.

 The birthdays are currently in UNIX timestamp format - we'd like to have these nicely displayed on the page.
 Use the `date` filter to get these to display nicely.

-We'd like to search the people as well.
-Hook up the `ng-repeat` to use the search value to filter the list of people.